Mongol invasion of Java: Arrival

+Battle of the Kali Mas

-On 22 March, all of the troops gathered in Kali Mas.
-At the headwaters of the river was the palace of Tumapel (Singhasari) king.
-This river was the entryway to Java, and here they decided to do battle.
+On the 22nd March, all of the troops gathered in Kali Mas.
+At the headwaters of the river was the palace of the Tumapel (Singhasari) king.
+This river was the entryway to Java, and here they decided to battle.
 A Javanese minister blocked the river using boats.
 The Yuan commanders then made a crescent-shaped encampment at the bank of the river.
-They instructed the waterborne troops, cavalry and infantry to move forward together.
+They instructed the waterborne troops, cavalry, and infantry to move forward together.
 The minister abandoned his boats and fled in the night.
-More than 100 large boats used to block the river were seized by Yuan forces.
+More than 100 large boats with a devil head at the bow were seized by Yuan forces.

 A large portion of the army was tasked to guard the estuary of Kali Mas; meanwhile, the main troops advanced.
 Raden Wijaya's messenger said that the king of Kediri had chased him to Majapahit and begged the Yuan army to protect him.
 Because the position of Kediri's army couldn't be determined, the Yuan army returned to Kali Mas.
-Upon hearing information from Ike-mese that the enemy's army would arrive that night, the Yuan army departed to Majapahit.
+Upon hearing information from Yighmish that the enemy's army would arrive that night, the Yuan army departed to Majapahit.

+Attack by the Kediri

-On 14 April, Kediri's army arrived from 3 directions to attack Wijaya.
-In the morning of 15 April, Ike-mese led his troops to attack the enemy in the southwest, but couldn't find them.
+On the 14th April, Kediri's army arrived from 3 directions to attack Wijaya.
+In the morning of the 15th April, Yighmish led his troops to attack the enemy in the southwest, but couldn't find them.
 Gao Xing battled the enemy in the southeast, eventually forcing them to flee into the mountains.
 Near midday, enemy troops came from the southeast.
 Gao Xing attacked again and managed to defeat them in the evening.

+Battle of the Brantas

-On 22 April, the troops split into 3 to attack Kediri, and it was agreed that on the 26 April they would meet up in Daha to begin the attack after hearing cannon fire.
+On the 22nd April, the troops split into 3 to attack Kediri, and it was agreed that on the 26th April they would meet up in Daha to begin the attack after hearing cannon fire.
 The first troops sailed along the river.
-The second troops led by Ike-mese marched along the eastern riverbank while the third army led by Gao Xing marched along the western riverbank.
+The second troops led by Yighmish marched along the eastern riverbank while the third army led by Gao Xing marched along the western riverbank.
 Raden Wijaya and his troops marched in the rear.